Give Your Career the Edge it Needs

 - PayScale.com placed the university fifth among state universities for both starting salaries for new graduates and mid-career earnings.

 NJIT’s mission encompasses education that supports professional growth, ongoing interdisciplinary research, contributions to local economic development, and service to the public at large.
 Read the full mission statement.

 Both NJIT and Newark College of Engineering have met the standards of excellence set forth by their respective accrediting bodies.
-Learn more about MSCHE and ABET accreditation.
+Learn more about MSCHE accreditation.